Robert J. Kuntz: TSR

 As Gygax's friend and co-DM, Kuntz influenced the development of the Greyhawk milieu.
 For example, Gygax adapted Kuntz' dark god "Tharzduun" into the entity known today as Tharizdun.
 The names of the characters Tzunk and Bilarro are anagrams for his or his character's names.

 Kuntz has authored or co-authored several D&D publications, including the first edition of Deities & Demigods.

-Kuntz wanted to move entirely to design and write a supplement based on his world of Kalibruhn; as a result of the company's refusal to let him become more involved in the creative side of things, Kuntz left TSR in 1977.
-Over the next several years, Kuntz went to college and got married.
-When Gygax was expanding Greyhawk in the early 1980s, he brought in Eric Shook and Kuntz to help manage the new work; Kuntz was happy to return to TSR to do creative work.
-Kuntz designed a two-part tournament adventure that he had first run in college, called "The Maze of Xaene", set in Greyhawk's Great Kingdom, focusing on its king Ivid V; James Ward ran the adventure in the D&D tournament at EastCon in 1982, but the adventure did not see print at TSR.
-Kuntz designed the board game "King of the Tabletop" with Tom Wham for publication in Dragon #77 (September 1983).
-Kuntz authored WG5: Mordenkainen's Fantastic Adventure (1984), drawn from some of his early adventures.
-Kuntz continued to play and participated as a judge in Gygax's Greyhawk campaign until Gygax closed it down following his exit from TSR.
+Kuntz wanted to move entirely to game design and write a supplement based on his world of Kalibruhn, but the company would not let him get more involved in creative works so Kuntz left TSR in 1977.
+Kuntz went to college and then got married in the years that followed, while continuing to design his own game material.
+Gygax was expanding Greyhawk in the early 1980s, and brought in Eric Shook and Kuntz to TSR to help him manage this creative work.
+Kuntz designed a two-part tournament adventure based on one that he ran while in college, called "The Maze of Xaene", set in Great Kingdom of the Greyhawk world and featuring its king Ivid V; James Ward ran this adventure in the D&D tournament at EastCon in 1982, but TSR never published the adventure.
+Kuntz and Tom Wham designed the board game "King of the Tabletop" which appeared in Dragon #77 (September 1983).
+Kuntz wrote WG5: Mordenkainen's Fantastic Adventure (1984), based on his early role-playing adventures.
+Kuntz continued to play and participate as a judge for Gygax in the Greyhawk campaign until Gygax closed it down in 1985 when he left TSR.